CKanishka/meme_box_frontend/README.md

-## UI for http://meme-box.herokuapp.com/ built using React + Ant Design
-Webapp to fill your meme appetite.
+## Webapp to fill your meme appetite.

 ### Demo